 The basic blue tunic of a slave, who fights for freedom and entertainment in the arenas of Rome.
 This simple rough weaved Gladiator tunic has unfinished edges, giving it a worn, peasant-like appearance.

 These Roman Warrior Sandals are a must for any ancient warrior.
-They are knee high and have a solid back with a strapped front.
-There are decorative accents all the way up the front of the leg.
-They are made from synthetic leather.
+These knee high sandals are made with a solid fabric back and a strapped front.
+Antiqued brass accents and hardware decorate the straps all the way up the leg.

 The sleeves on the Roman Tunic are the real eye catcher, with a gold and black jacquard trim and the fabric slightly gathered into the hem.
 The Roman Tunic is made of a light to medium weight cotton that is woven to look like linen.